Site Information

 Controller Area Network (CAN Bus) Tutorial - Extended CAN Protocol

 The following is an excerpt from A Comprehensible Controller Area Network by Wilfried Voss.
-The standard CAN message frame uses an 11-bit message identifier (CAN 2.0A), which is sufficient for use in regular automobiles and any industrial application; however, not necessarily for off-road vehicles.
-The Society of Automotive Engineers (SAE) Truck and Bus Control and Communications Subcommittee had [...]
+The standard CAN message frame uses an 11-bit message identifier (CAN 2.0A), which is sufficient for use in regular automobiles and industrial applications but not necessarily for off-road vehicles.
+The Society of Automotive Engineers (SAE) Truck and Bus Control and Communications Subcommittee developed a [...]

 Read More »